You made about 35,000 decisions today. What to wear. What to eat. Whether to hit snooze. Whether to reply to that text now or later.

 The 7 Biases You Need to Know

-Let’s break down the seven cognitive biases that do the most damage in your daily life.
-You’ll recognize yourself in every single one.
+Here are the seven cognitive biases that do the most damage in your daily life.
+You will recognize yourself in every single one.

 1. The Planning Fallacy

 Every morning, you make a to-do list.
 How often do you actually finish it?
-If you’re like most people, maybe once a month.
+If you are like most people, maybe once a month.

 Rolf Dobelli calls this the planning fallacy.
 You systematically take on too much.
 And the wild part?
-You’ve been making to-do lists for years.
+You have been making to-do lists for years.
 You know you overestimate what you can do.
 But you keep doing it anyway.

-Canadian psychologist Roger Buehler tested this with university students.
-He asked them to predict when they’d finish their theses.
+Canadian psychologist Roger Buehler tested this with university students.[3]
+He asked them to predict when they would finish their theses.
 He wanted two dates.
 A “realistic” one and a “worst-case scenario” one.
 The results were brutal:

 - Only 30% hit their realistic deadline